oliverlambson/muxy/benchmarks/README.md

 # Benchmarks

-Comparing **muxy** (RSGI) vs **starlette** (ASGI) framework overhead.
+**Aim:** Compare framework overhead for a mid-sized "mature" app.

 ## What's being measured

 Framework and protocol overhead: routing, middleware dispatch, request/response handling, along with performance gains switching from ASGI to RSGI.
-All handlers return a simple plaintext string, and middlewares are no-ops isolating framework performance from application logic.
+All handlers return a simple plaintext string, and middlewares are no-ops: isolating framework performance from application logic.

 ## Setup

-Both frameworks run identical applications with:
+The app is implemented in the idiomatic style for each framework/router, the app structure contains:

 - **70 route patterns** across 10 routers (root, auth, products, orders, cart, payments, api, admin, etc.)
 - **23,046 concrete URLs** (parameterized routes expanded with IDs 1-100)